-The means for doing this recently has been facilitated by GuideStar Exchange.30 In the same way that Green 2.0's State of Diversity in Environmental Organizations study was a pivotal wake up call for the environmental field, similar efforts at the foundation level can also build momentum and catalyze the philanthropic field to prioritize diverse women in top leadership roles.31 The simple commitment to track internal demographic data is a huge win and serves to make visible what is invisible.
+The means for doing this recently has been facilitated by GuideStar Exchange.
+In the same way that Green 2.0's State of Diversity in Environmental Organizations study was a pivotal wake up call for the environmental field, similar efforts at the foundation level can also build momentum and catalyze the philanthropic field to prioritize diverse women in top leadership roles.
+The simple commitment to track internal demographic data is a huge win and serves to make visible what is invisible.

-Secondly, telling the story of how foundations prioritized closing the gender leadership gap - successes and failures - serves to humbly encourage others and provides important lessons learned.
-Recent reflections32 from Arabella Associates on their diversity, equity, and inclusion efforts is a standout case study, in particular, the lessons learned in uncovering implicit biases in its recruiting and hiring practices.
+Secondly, telling the story of how foundations prioritize closing the gender leadership gap - successes and failures - serves to humbly encourage others and provides important lessons learned.
+Recent reflections from Arabella Associates on their diversity, equity, and inclusion efforts are a standout case study, in particular, the lessons learned in uncovering implicit biases in its recruiting and hiring practices.
+It is only by continually paving the road to gender equity through awareness, action, and advocacy that we can one day reach a point where our parents and mentors do not fret about their daughter's career choices.